gnembon/fabric-carpet/docs/scarpet/api/Auxiliary.md

 Evaluates the expression `expr` with different dimension execution context. `smth` can be an entity, world-localized block, so not `block('stone')`, or a string representing a dimension like:
  `'nether'`, `'the_nether'`, `'end'` or `'overworld'`, etc.

+Throws `unknown_dimension` if given a dimension as a String and it can't be found.

 ### `view_distance()`
 Returns the view distance of the server.